-Tallahassee is the state capital of Florida.
-It was created as a territorial government point midway between established historical settlements of Pensacola and St. Augustine.
+As the state capital of Florida, it was created as a territorial government point midway between established historical settlements of Pensacola and St. Augustine.
 The area is sometimes referred to as "The other Florida" due to its gentle rolling hills and somewhat more temperate climate.

-Tallahassee is a government town.
-As Florida's capital city, much of the state's business is performed here.
+This is a government town.
+As the capital city, much of the state's business is performed here.
 It is, nonetheless, an elegant town - one reminiscent of fine southern elegance.
-Old southern homes and mansions add Tallahassee's charm.
+Old southern homes and mansions add to the town's charm.
 Many of its streets are shaded with magnificent oak trees draped with Spanish moss.
+With elevation that varies from sea-level to just over 200 feet, it is one of the few areas that actually have rolling hills!

 The town is also influenced by the presence of two significant universities.
 Florida State University (FSU) and Florida Agriculture and Mechanical University (FAMU) call Tallahassee home.

-Tallahassee is a rich resource for historical information about Florida and the region.
+Tallahassee is a rich resource for historical information about the region.
 Not only is Tallahassee a living monument to its past, but it celebrates various aspects of history through its many museums.

 of Florida History is one of several excellent museums and spans